quicken/filefocus/README.md

 - Pin a focus group to skip the focus group selection dialogue.
 A pinned focus group automatically receives any added resources.
 - Drag items from the file explorer into a focus group.
 - Drag a file from a focus group to the editor window to open a file.
-- Drag files in focus group subfolders to another focus group.
+- Drag files in a focus group subfolder to another focus group.

 ## Getting Started